vmware-tanzu/velero/site/docs/master/build-from-source.md

 make local
 ```

 This builds binaries for both linux and darwin.
-You will find the binary for darwing here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`.
+You will find the binary for darwin here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`.

 ```bash
 make build